NickHoward1/Splunk/README.md

 <b>Suspicious IP:</b> 171.251.232.40 <br>
 <b>Your job is to investigate this activity and decide whether it should be considered suspicious.</b>

 <b>Process:</b> The resource provided is the organisation’s website hosted on the web server.
-Next we want to look at the suspicious IP.
-We can use Virustotal.com or abuseipdb.com to check the status of the IP and whether it is malicious.
-Next we use the first filter below for deeper analysis.</b>
+Next, we want to investigate the suspicious IP address.
+We can use tools such as VirusTotal or AbuseIPDB to check the reputation of the IP address and determine whether it is considered malicious.
+We then use the first filter below for deeper analysis.

-Right away, we can detect a large number of requests associated with this IP.
-The User-Agent is set to Hydra, a tool commonly used by attackers to perform brute force attempts.
-A clear indicator of malicious activity.</b>
+Right away, we can detect a large number of requests associated with this IP address.
+The User-Agent is set to Hydra, a tool commonly used by attackers to carry out brute-force attacks, which is a strong indicator of malicious activity.

-Next we use the second filter below.
-A POST request was observed for admin-ajax.php with a referer pointing to theme-editor.php?file=b374k.php.
-This is unusual because the theme editor should not reference arbitrary .php files.
+Next, we use the second filter below.
+A POST request was observed for admin-ajax.php with a referrer pointing to theme-editor.php?file=b374k.php.
+This is unusual because the theme editor should not normally reference arbitrary .php files.
 The presence of file=b374k.php strongly suggests that the attacker may have uploaded or is interacting with a web shell.

+Finally, using the last filter, we detected that the threat actor successfully gained access to a possible web shell file named b374k.php.
+Following this, they began executing activity through the shell, where we observed four successful POST requests.

 <b>Filters used:</b>